 Researchers and policy analysts, both public and private, use these data to analyze a number of issues, such as the factors associated with a firm's decision to self-insure or offer more insurance, and to model the tax implications of proposed legislation.

-The MEPS-IC is the only health insurance survey that provides estimates at the state level.
+The MEPS-IC is the only annual survey that provides detailed information on employer-sponsored health insurance coverage and costs at the State level.